isomerpages/ura-lkywcp/pages/special-mentions/2024-wellington.md

 As a founding member of the Biophilic Cities Network, Wellington exemplified the vision of people living in harmony with nature through initiatives like **<mark>Zealandia Ecosanctuary</mark>**.
 Just two kilometres from the Central Business District, it features the world’s first predator exclusion fence, contributing to the increase in bird numbers over the past decade.
 This increase includes a remarkable 41 per cent year-on-year increase in native bird species per bird count, alongside the resurgence of the Takahē, once presumed extinct.

-Beyond nature areas, the **<mark>Predator Free Wellington project</mark>** aims to be the world's first predator-free capital, achieving notable success in urban areas like Miramar, a suburb in Wellington, with the eradication of Norway rats and weasels and a 550 per cent increase in fantail birds.
+Beyond nature areas, the **<mark>Predator Free Wellington project</mark>** aims to make Wellington the world's first predator-free capital, achieving notable success in urban areas like Miramar, a suburb in Wellington, with the eradication of Norway rats and weasels and a 550 per cent increase in fantail birds.
 These initiatives demonstrate the success of Wellington’s long-term strategy ‘Wellington Towards 2040: Smart Capital’ incepted in 2011.

 #### **Integral community partnership**